vasani-arpit/vasani-arpit/README.md

 ### Hi there 👋 I am Arpit !!

-I am currently working on [WBOT](https://github.com/vasani-arpit/WBOT) and [WArchive](https://github.com/vasani-arpit/WArchive) helping small and mid-leval business to simplify their business process and needs.
+I am currently working on [WBOT](https://github.com/vasani-arpit/WBOT) and [WArchive](https://github.com/vasani-arpit/WArchive) helping small and mid-level business to simplify their business process and needs.

 I love web automation.
 If I am not working on a project, You will find me automating simple web tasks.
-I **like understnding business problems**.
-Usually, I spend time in solving problems with opensource solutions.
+I **like understanding business problems**.
+Usually, I spend time solving problems with open-source solutions.